This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Surrounding the house are eight hectares (20 acres) of recreated early 18th-century gardens and 162 hectares (400 acres) of park.
 Features include the intricately laid out parterre, fruit garden, grove, orangery, orchard and bowling green.
 A walk around the park will lead you into the surrounding countryside.

-You have the chance to visit us every day in 2014 (except 24 and 25 December).
-With the gardens waking up for spring, delicious treats in the tea-room and new ranges in the shop, there's always something new to see.
+You have the chance to visit us every day throughout the year (except 24 & 25 December and 29 January).
+With the gardens delightful in every season, delicious treats in the tea-room and new ranges in the shop, there's always something new to see.
 Take a look at our events page to find out what's on.